daniel10012/bitinsight/README.md

     }
 ```

-After transforming the parsed data we can import it in a graph database that will look like below
+This data can be seen as a graph as showed below

 ![Image of Graph Bitcoin](images/neo4j-bitcoin.png)